Management Approaches

 Compliance

 Our activities are subject to a wide range of laws and regulations governing worker health and safety, land use, environmental protections, and many other areas.
 Compliance in this regulatory environment is crucial to our business and our reputation.
+By operating a responsible business, we are able to continue to protect our shared environment, employ our people, support our local economy, and provide necessary minerals and metals to a global society.

 Financial Management

 Doe Run takes this approach in order to appropriately allocate resources to each of our priorities, balancing the changing needs of each one.
-This will allow us to continue serving a valuable role in the community for years to come.

 - It is important that we continue to reinvest in our operations to ensure our long-term sustainability.